Balboa Park is one of the best multi-use, multi-layered destinations in North America

 This plaza anchors the east end of Balboa Park, and centers on a water feature and some (limited) places to sit.
 It could really benefit from some small changes that would help it to be a main anchor for the park and the Prado: The Plaza's large pond draws people in, but it still needs a focal point and better seating to become a more energetic space.

-Parallel to the main promenade is the Botanical Garden, which has a more park-like atmosphere that complements the Prado.
-Greenery, water features, and fountains make for a relaxing environment.
-It is more connected to nature and calmer than other parts of Balboa Park.
+Parallel to the main promenade is the botanical garden which has a lush, vibrant atmosphere that complements the Prado.
+Greenery, flowers, and water features make for a beautiful and serene environment, more connected to nature and calmer than other parts of the park.

 Arts Village and San Diego Zoo

-These two destinations, along with other well-loved museums and institutions in other parts of the park, add another layer that invites many more visits.
-Thanks to places like these, one truly has to visit multiple times before understanding the full offerings of Balboa Park.
+These two destinations, along with other well-loved museums and institutions in other parts of the park, add another layer to the park experience – a cultural enrichment layer – that invites many more visits.
+Thanks to places like these, one truly has to visit multiple times before experiencing the full offerings of Balboa Park.

 - Adding more food vendors and pop-up restaurants;